Hong-Kong-International-School/machine-learning-for-sustainable-development-Keisuke54/README.md

 In addition, when generating a response, the model does not recognize when to complete the sentence from a given number of characters to generate.
 This causes the response to be cut in the middle, start generating unnecessary content, or repeating the same words.

 ## Future work
-Exploring the tradeoff between the logical starting words and the accuracy of the model when changing the number of training data
+* Exploring the tradeoff between the logical starting words and the accuracy of the model when changing the number of training data
-Exploring different model architecture, retraining pretrained model like GPT2 Exploring how to complete sentence with a given number of character to generate Making an app for PhisiGPT for real time Q&A experience
+* Exploring different model architecture
+* Exploring how to complete sentence with a given number of character to generate
+* Making an app for PhisiGPT for real time Q&A experience